Abdul-AA/Car-ads-analysis/README.md

 ![Null Matrix](Plots/null_matrix.png)

-For insights from the exploratory data analysis, visit the [vehicle segmentation notebook](vehicle-segmentation.ipynb).
+For insights from the exploratory data analysis, refer to the [vehicle segmentation notebook](vehicle-segmentation.ipynb).

 ## Vehicle Segmentation